kingsdigitallab/refida/README.md

 ![Connection between impact categories and units of assessment](docs/dashboard_impact_categories.png)

-Visualisation displaying the output of topic classification to extract impact categories (topic) and their connections to the documents unit of assessment (UoA).
+Visualisation displaying the output of topic classification following extraction of REF impact categories (topic) and their connections to the unit of assessment (UoA) documents grouped by associated REF panel.

 ### Pathways' outputs